aslak3/cpu/README.md

 # TODO

-* Some kind of assembler
+* A "good" custom cross assembler
-* Proper testbench for the cpu controller
+* Proper testbench for the CPU controller
-* Wrap it in an FPGA and connect up peripherals and RAM/ROM
 * Eliminate empty states
 * Add more instructions!
   - Bit test (non distructive and)